Jomaxdrill/POT_UAV_SWARM/README.md

 ├── curl_free.py       # control algorithm for potential field method using curl-free vector field for fixed obstacles ├── drone_swarm_tsting.ipynb # Testing functions and debugging ├── drone_swarm.py     # Main file of the simulation, here you can set initial positions, number of drones,etc..
-├── hybrid.py          # main control algorithm a combination of the standard potential field and the curl-free vector field.
+├── hybrid.py          #control algorithm as a combination of the standard potential field and the curl-free vector field.
 ├── LICENSE            # MIT LICENSE
 ├── plotting.py        # Function using matplotlib to graph different results and information ├── potential_field.py # control algorithm using the standard potential field alogrithm for fixed obstacles